Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Entropy Instability of CSF Singularities

-\paragraph{} For $m$-covered circles, the Jacobi operator reduces even further, as the curvature is constant.
-In this case, we are able to calculate the spectrum and the entropy unstable variations exactly (see Remark \ref{rmk:entropy unstable variations of circles}).
+\paragraph{} For $m$-covered circles, the Jacobi operator reduces even further, since the curvature is a constant.
+In this case, we are able to calculate the spectrum and the entropy unstable variations precisely (see Remark \ref{rmk:entropy unstable variations of circles}).